klieret/icsc-paradigms-and-patterns/readme.md

 ![binder loading](readme_assets/binder_loading.png)

-After some time you are brought to the Jupyter server:
+After some time (don't worry if it takes 5 minutes) you are brought to the Jupyter server:

 ![binder ready](readme_assets/binder_ready.png)